-Written by on December 5, 2008 in News - Comments Off on 2008 Baja 1000 AutoZone Slime Croc Race Report
+Written by admin on December 5, 2008 in News - Comments Off on 2008 Baja 1000 AutoZone Slime Croc Race Report

 The 41st Tecate SCORE Baja 1000 was a successful event for me and my team despite a mediocre 5th Place finish.
 This race above all is the longest and toughest continuous off road race in the world and sometimes just finishing can feel like a great accomplishment.
 My team overcame a mechanical failure that put us way behind early in the game and this allowed us to come home feeling good about just taking the checkers.